Golden Eagle Festival and Altai Mountain Tour 2026

 Transport: 4x4 vehicle or minivan

-Domestic round-trip flights (UB-Ulgii-UB)
+Domestic round-trip flights (UB-Ulgii/Khovd-UB)

-Festival tax
+Eagle Festival tax

 Entrance fees to protected areas and national parks